Limited Clients. Proven Results.

 Results Driven Vernon Speeding Ticket Defense Attorneys

-The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case.
-You can avoid points and keep your driving record clean.
+The Speeding Ticket Lawyers at Stiefvater Law will fight your case.
+We will help you avoid points and keep any fines or costs to a minimum.
 Call now for a free consultation.

 Speeding Ticket Points in Vernon, Ohio

-Clients call us to avoid points on their driving record.
-Points are added to your record depending on the specific circumstances of the offense.
+The majority of our clients call us trying to avoid points on their driving record.
+The points added to your record depend on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

-30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.
+Over 5 MPH when the posted speed limit is less than 55 MPH, a conviction will result in 2 points on your driving record.

-Vernon Speeding Ticket Penalties
+Speeding Ticket Penalties Vernon

-Conviction of a speeding ticket typically results in a fine and points being added to the offender's driving record.
-It should be noted that many cities have their own local laws that increase minor speeding tickets to a more serious offense with more serious consequences.
+When people consider the consequences of speeding tickets, they consider a fine and points being added to their driving record.
+Unfortunately, many cities have their own code or local laws that often increase minor speeding tickets a much more serious offense.

-Under the Ohio Revised Code, a typical speeding ticket is a minor misdemeanor.
-A conviction of a minor misdemeanor can result in a fine and points on your driving record.
-There is no possibility for jail.
+For example, a typical speeding ticket under the Ohio Revised Code is a minor misdemeanor.
+A conviction of a minor misdemeanor results in a fine and (often) points on your driving record.
 Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
-These speeding tickets can result in higher fines and even a jail sentence or probation!
+These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a jail sentence!